Virtual medication-assisted treatment at Charlie Health

 How does virtual medication-assisted treatment (MAT) work at Charlie Health?

-We design each MAT treatment plan with one primary goal in mind: helping people heal from SUDs and rediscover hope.
+Our goal is to help you heal from substance use challenges and rediscover hope.
 If you or a person in your life could benefit from Charlie Health, please contact our Admissions Team to get started in as little as 24 hours.

 What are the benefits of a virtual MAT program?